arujthecurator/OnlineRetailRecommendationSystem/README.md

 # OnlineRetailRecommendationSystem
+### Requirements-
+1. Install Intellij IDEA and Docker Desktop,
-1. Install Scala plugin in Intellij IDEA,
+2. Install Scala plugin in Intellij IDEA,
-2. Install java8+ in your machine,
+3. Install java8+ in your machine,
-3. Install sbt in your local machine from the following link- https://www.scala-sbt.org/download.html,
+4. Install sbt in your local machine from the following link- https://www.scala-sbt.org/download.html,
-4. The dataset that we have used for this project is taken from the following repository- https://archive.ics.uci.edu/ml/datasets/online+retail#
+5. The dataset that we have used for this project is taken from the following repository- https://archive.ics.uci.edu/ml/datasets/online+retail#

 ### Set up process: